dv1sual/GameShelf-Support/README.md

 ## Download

-GameShelf is available on the App Store.
+GameShard is available on the App Store.

 ## Privacy

-GameShelf does not collect or share your personal data.
+GameShard does not collect or share your personal data.
 Your library stays on your device.
 No account is required.